solidoss/solidframe/libraries/frame/ipc/README.md

 #### Wanted state

-Now we want to use unnamed connection pools for server-side messages.
+We want to use unnamed connection pools for server-side messages.

 Queues

 * Messages are allways pushed on the pool's message queue - 2 locks one for Service and one for connection pool.
 * Connection's are either notified with NewMessageEvent or SpecificNewMessageEvent containing the MessageId
-* Writer will only have one, writing queue.
+* Writer will only have a writing queue and a response waiting queue.
 * Connection will have a queue of MessageIds, for SpecificNewMessageEvents that could not be directly delivered to writer.

 Locking